 Corgis will put their short-legged bodies to the test on Aug.
 18 at the free Pet-A-Palooza event in Esquimalt.

-The lively little herders have been added to the “social event of the year for dogs,” in addition to the wiener dog race, puppy stampede, “running of the bulls” French and English bulldog races, and “Ruff Mud” race — now with a prize of $2,000 — announced in June.
+The lively little herders have been added to the “social event of the year for dogs” to be held at Bullen Park, in addition to the wiener dog race, puppy stampede, “running of the bulls” French and English bulldog races, and “Ruff Mud” race — now with a prize of $2,000 — announced in June.

 Lonnie Powell, who co-founded Pet-A-Palooza with his wife Jordan Illingworth, said they added the corgi race to the lineup after being approached by the YYJ Corgi Club.